Vietoris$\unicode{x2013}$Rips Complexes of Metric Spaces Near a Metric Graph: Introduction

 \section{Introduction}

-We present in this article a satisfactory answer to our quest of understanding the homotopy type of the Vietoris--Rips complexes of a metric space near a metric graph (\defref{metric-graph}).
-Given a metric space $(X,d_X)$ and a positive scale $\beta$, the Vietoris--Rips complex $\Ri_\beta(X)$ is defined as an abstract simplicial complex having a $k$--simplex for every finite subset of $X$ with cardinality $(k+1)$ and diameter less than $\beta$.
-The name ``Vietoris--Rips complex'' was coined by Jean-Claude Hausmann in \cite{hausmann_1995}.
-The notion was first introduced by L. Vietoris (see \cite{Vietoris1927}), then reintroduced and studied by E. Rips in the context of hyperbolic groups, and later popularized by M. Gromov under the name of Rips complex (see \cite{Gromov1987} for example).
+In this paper, we study the homotopy type of the Vietoris--Rips complexes of a metric space near a metric graph (\defref{metric-graph}).
+Given a metric space $(X,d_X)$ and a positive scale $\beta$, the Vietoris--Rips complex $\Ri_\beta(X)$ is defined as an abstract simplicial complex having a $k$--simplex for every finite subset of $X$ with cardinality $(k+1)$ and diameter (\defref{diam}) less than $\beta$.

 The construction of the Vietoris--Rips complex $\Ri_\beta(X)$ can be loosely thought of as the ``fattening'' of the metric space $X$ by an amount $\beta$.
-Naturally for a well-behaved metric space $X$ and sufficiently small scale $\beta$, the ``fattened'' $X$ is expected to be homotopy equivalent to $X$.
-In \cite{hausmann_1995}, this intuition has been attested to by Hausmann: for sufficiently small $\beta$, a closed Riemannian manifold $M$ is homotopy equivalent to its Vietoris--Rips complex $\Ri_\beta(M)$.
-As a follow-up question, Hausmann further speculates in \cite[p.~183]{hausmann_1995} if the Vietoris--Rips complex of a (dense) \emph{finite} subset $S\subset M$ also retains the homotopy type of $M$.
-In the remarkable work \cite{latschev_2001}, Latschev provides a positive answer to the question in a more general set-up, where $(S,d_S)$ is taken to be an abstract metric space and its density in $M$ is replaced by the Gromov--Hausdorff distance to $M$.
-The author guarantees the existence of a sufficiently small scale $\beta$, which depends only on $M$ and the Gromov--Hausdorff distance between $M$ and $S$, such that $\Ri_\beta(S)$ is homotopy equivalent to $M$.
+For a well-behaved metric space $X$ and sufficiently small scale $\beta$, the ``thickened'' $X$ is expected to be homotopy equivalent to $X$.
+For sufficiently small $\beta$, Hausmann showed in \cite{hausmann_1995} that a closed Riemannian manifold $M$ is homotopy equivalent to its Vietoris--Rips complex $\Ri_\beta(M)$.
+Latschev further guarantees in \cite{latschev_2001} the existence of a sufficiently small scale $\beta$ such that $M$ is homotopy equivalent to the Vietoris--Rips complex $\Ri_\beta(S)$ of a Gromov--Hausdorff close metric space $(S,d_S)$.
 Despite the qualitative guarantee in \cite{latschev_2001}, it is not apparently clear how to quantitatively choose such a small $\beta$ for a given Riemannian manifold.
-The choice of a suitable $\beta$ is still elusive---it requires an explicit knowledge of the curvature bounds of $M$.
+The choice of a suitable $\beta$ is still elusive---it requires explicit knowledge of the curvature bounds of $M$.
 It is reasonable to ask if we can quantitatively choose $\beta$ for some special cases.

 Although the works of Hausmann (\cite{hausmann_1995}) and Latschev (\cite{latschev_2001}) consider $M$ to be a closed Riemannian manifold, the results hold true more generally for a geodesic metric space with a positive convexity radius; see the remark \cite[p.~179]{hausmann_1995}.
 Roughly speaking, the convexity radius of a geodesic space is the radius of the largest (geodesically) convex ball.
 A metric graph, denoted $\G$ throughout the paper, is a special type of geodesic space; see \defref{metric-graph}.
 In general, the study of the topology of the Vietoris--Rips complexes of a metric space $S$ is very delicate.
 The intrinsic filamentary structure and a positive convexity radius of $\G$, however, facilitate such a pursuit when $S$ is assumed to be in a close proximity to $\G$.
 Our current study revolves around the recovery (up to homotopy type) of a metric graph $(\G,d_\G)$ from the Vietoris--Rips complexes of a (sample) metric space $(S,d_S)$ with a small Gromov--Hausdorff and Hausdorff distance to $\G$.